Skip to content

 Example of the Security & Privacy section on the System Preferences panel

-How to create and deploy a Privacy Preferences profile with SimpleMDM
+How to create and deploy a Privacy Preference profile with SimpleMDM

 Configure identifying information